tilemill-project/tilemill/_posts/docs/crashcourse/0202-02-01-tilemill-gis.md

 Unlike static maps, tiled maps tend to have many layers of detail - you’ll want to choose what features to show and hide at each zoom level.
 TileMill’s styling language CartoCSS makes this easy, and it's fast to learn how to use it with a built-in reference, autocomplete, and error highlighting - and even easier if you’re already comfortable with CSS.

+## ArcGIS to Mapbox

+Coming from an Esri & ArcGIS background?
+Our new article, [ArcGIS to Mapbox](https://www.mapbox.com/foundations/arc-to-mapbox/), will make it easier and simpler to translate your existing skills and familiarity to TileMill & Mapbox.

 {% include nextup.html %}